Mann and Stickle in Round, Crawford and Mann 1990 Category: Symmetrical biraphid

 TYPE SPECIES: Cavinula cocconeiformis Mann and Stickle in Round, Crawford and Mann

 Species of Cavinula are characterized by uniseriate, radial striae composed of round to elongate areolae.
 Valves are linear-lanceolate to nearly circular in outline.
 Internally, the central sternum is thickened, a feature visible in SEM.
 Externally, the proximal raphe is expanded, while the internal proximal raphe ends are straight.
+The terminal raphe fissures are absent.
 One or two chloroplasts are present in living cells, which are H-shaped in girdle view.